 Author Marianne Williamson

-Williamson, 70, a self-help author who mounted an unsuccessful presidential bid in 2020, has launched a long-shot Democratic challenge to Biden.
+Williamson, 71, is a self-help author who mounted an unsuccessful presidential bid in 2020.

 Her campaign pitch: Williamson supports universal health care and tuition-free state colleges and universities, and seeks to take on corporate power and tackle economic inequality.

 The nephew of former President John F. Kennedy and an outspoken critic of vaccines, Kennedy, 69, launched his bid for the Democratic nominee in April.

 - In October, he announced he was ditching the Democratic label and running as an independent.

 His campaign pitch: Kennedy, an environmental lawyer, has criticized the pharmaceutical industry and slammed the school and business closures during the pandemic, asserting that the government and media "lie to us."